Title

 Disposal of Medical Waste

-You must decontaminate medical wastes before disposal to the sewerage system, general waste, chemical waste, radioactive waste or any other disposal system.
+You must decontaminate medical wastes before disposal to the sewer, municipal landfill, chemical waste treatment facility or any other disposal system.
 Liquid infectious wastes such as human blood or pathogenic cultures must be autoclaved prior to sanitary sewer disposal.
-Do not attempt to disinfect this waste with bleach without registering the process on your Lab Safety Plan Schedule F.
+Do not disinfect this waste with bleach without registering the process on your Lab Safety Plan Schedule F.

-Decontaminated wastes placed into general waste must be in an autoclaved bag marked with heat sensitive tape to signal that the material has been decontaminated.
+Decontaminated wastes discarded into the municipal solid waste stream must be in an autoclaved bag marked with heat sensitive tape to signal that the material has been decontaminated.
 State law requires biological indicator testing at least once a week.
-Refer to the UNC Medical Waste Policy for specific procedures.
+For more information regarding biological waste disposal or decontamination of biological hazards, see Chapter 10 of the Biological Safety Manual.

 Disposal of Radioactive Wastes